-Most desktop and laptop computers come with two graphic cards – dedicated GPU such as Nvidia or AMD, and an integrated graphics unit if the motherboard has it.
+Some desktop and laptop computers may contain two graphics cards – dedicated GPU such as Nvidia or AMD graphics card, and an onboard integrated graphics unit that comes with the CPU.
 By default, an app or game will use the dedicated GPU if it exists.
-But somes game will still use the integrated graphics despite having a dedicated GPU.
+But, some games will still use the integrated graphics despite having a dedicated GPU.

 This guide will show you how to switch between dedicated GPU or integrated graphics for any app or game in Windows 10 or Windows 11.
 You can also use this guide to force any app to run on Integrated graphics instead of dedicated GPU.